appscode/blog/content/post/kubedb-v2023.12.11/index.md

 - redis
 - security
 - walg
+- crossplane
 ---

 We are pleased to announce the release of [KubeDB v2023.12.11](https://kubedb.com/docs/v2023.12.11/setup/).
-This release contains some major features like archiver, using non-root users, git-sync etc. This post lists all the major changes done in this release since the last release.
+This release contains some major features like archiver, using non-root users, git-sync, crossplane support etc. This post lists all the major changes done in this release since the last release.
 Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2023.12.11/README.md).
 Let’s see the changes done in this release.

 # Non-root user